On this webpage you can find candidate and campaign information for Community Representatives.

 - There have been no reported acts by the tenant, their household or guests, on or in relation to TCHC property, that constitute a serious violation of a federal, provincial or municipal law.

 - There have been no reported anti-social behaviours, which constitute an ongoing disturbance caused by the tenant, their household or guests that intereferes with the reasonable enjoyment of the unit or complex for its reasonable uses by the landlord or tenants and which has not been resolved through tenancy management.

 How do I become a Community Representative candidate?*

-1. Submit a nomination form by a date yet to be determined.
+1. Submit a nomination form by Friday, September 25, 2020.
 The nomination deadline has been postponed due to COVID-19.